-CLEAN WATER PROJECT\
+CLEAN WATER PROJECT

 The Clean Water Project will address approximately one billion gallons of combined wastewater and storm water currently released each year to area waterways.
-The Project is in response to an EPA SSO federal consent decree and a Connecticut DEP CSO consent order to achieve the Federal Clean Water Act goals.
-The District's goal is to fund 15-20% of the entire project with State and Federal grants; an additional 30% with State and Federal low-cost loans, and the remainder with open market debt.
+The project is in response to an EPA SSO federal consent decree and a Connecticut DEEP CSO consent order to achieve the federal Clean Water Act goals.
+The District's goal is to maximize the funding of the entire project with State and Federal grants; the use of State and Federal low-cost loans, and then fund the remainder with open market debt.
 Project financing is expected to be repaid with a Special Sewer Service Surcharge to customers' water bills.
 The Special Sewer Service Surcharge is expected to increase annually up to a maximum, currently estimated at less than \$5.00 per hundred cubic feet of usage by Fiscal Year 2021, and then decline.